BuiHaiNinh/pizzawebsiteEWA/README.md

 Install the `docker` tools as explained here: https://docs.docker.com/engine/install/

-For Linux you need to install docker-compose seperatly: https://docs.docker.com/compose/install/
+For Linux you need to install `docker-compose` seperatly: https://docs.docker.com/compose/install/

 ## Initial Setup

 In the root folder `EWA_Docker` where the `docker-compose.yml` file is located, create a file called `env.txt` in order to assign a root password for your database as environment variable (copy the content from the file `env_example.txt` for the syntax).

 ## Start of the Containers
 Open a console window and start your local EWA-docker with `docker-compose up -d`.
-This will take a while when you start it the first time since docker loads and assembles all images (Next time it will be much faster!).
+This will take a while when you start it the first time since docker loads and assembles all images (next time it will be much faster!).

 Now you should have 3 containers running:
 - php-apache: Containing Apache Webserver and PHP
 - MariaDB: your database server for SQL
 - PHPmyAdmin: web-based application to modify your database

 All files in `src` are linked into the apache-php container, so you can see your changes while developing in that folder.
 Furthermore this folder contains all examples and demos for the lecture.
 Everything is set up and deployed automatically.

 ## Test the Installation

 Go to [http://localhost](http://localhost) to check the served code.
-After installation you will see the content of the file `index.php` in the src-folder.
+After the installation you will see the content of the file `index.php` from the src-folder.
 You will get an error if there is no file called `index.php` or `index.html` in your `src` folder (e.g. [http://localhost/Klausuren/19SS/index.php](http://localhost/Klausuren/19SS/index.php))

 You can also select a file by specifying a path starting from the src-folder the file at the end of the URL.